control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## RUST+GTK=QR2M

 In my Amazon AWS interview, they asked me what FTP stands for.
 I said: **File Transfer Protocol**.
 He said no!
 Like a good German citizen, I responded with a long [hääää][heeeeee].
 He said: It’s Foiled Twisted Pair cable.
 It can be Fuel Tank Pressure if you want, madafaka; in the end, I didn’t show up for my first working day.
 To get a job there, you have to talk to a few philologists, and if lava lamps and Bezos’ hair perfectly align with Saturn’s anus, then you can work 10 hours a day for them in a car driving from one data center to another to replace hardware...
 Like their plan, I had none.
 To start a project you have to create a folder and then your files, and I was stuck on a folder's name.
 What should I do?
 Which name?
 My daughter’s?
 Wife’s nickname?
-It should be Pannonia, but I have a project with that name, so I did like smart people and companies do, I created my own acronym by pressing keyboard buttons with my closed eyes.
+It should have been **Pannonia**, but I have a project with that name, so I did like smart people and companies do, I created my own acronym by pressing keyboard buttons with my closed eyes.

 > Q. R. 2.
 M.